 Concepts of regulatory stringency are also at the core of formal models of private governance.
 Models by Youssef and Abderrazak (2009) and Fisher and Lyon (2014) suggest that standards may increase or decrease stringency under different conditions.
 Game-theoretic models (Fischer & Lyon, 2014; Li & van ’t Veld, 2015; Poret, 2016) and empirical research (Cashore et al., 2004) both suggest that asymmetric incentives lead competing programs to adopt different levels of stringency in equilibrium.
 Where an activist-backed regulation competes with an industry-backed regulation, these theories predict a stable equilibrium where the activist-backed regulation is more stringent.
 Testing this proposition requires concepts of stringency that can be operationalized consistently within and across programs.

-Different measures may yield different results.
-For example, in the broadest study to date, van der Ven (2015) does find support for the prediction that activist-backed private regulations are more likely to align with “best practices” but does not find support for the prediction that industry-backed regulations are less likely to do so.
-While the latter finding seems to contradict findings by Cashore et al. (2004) that industry-backed programs set less stringent requirements, this is due to differences in measurement; Cashore et al. focus on prescriptiveness rather than “best practices.”
+This is important, since different measures can yield different results.
+For example, in the broadest study to date, van der Ven (2015) does find support for the prediction that activist-backed private regulations are more likely to align with “best practices” governing procedures, but does not find support for the prediction that industry-backed regulations are less likely to do so.
+While the latter finding seems to contradict findings by Cashore et al. (2004) that industry-backed programs set less stringent requirements, this is due to differences in measurement; Cashore et al. focus on “on the ground” prescriptiveness rather than procedural “best practices.”
 We elaborate on such differences in measurement strategies in the next section.

 Having reviewed why regulatory stringency is a key variable in theories of private regulation, we now interrogate the various concepts of stringency that run through this literature.
 We then offer a framework to clarify these yet muddled concepts and guide more systematic measurement.